Information for Prospective Majors and Minors

 Applying to Western

 For information about applying to Western Washington University, contact the Admissions Office, Old Main 200, (360) 650-3440.
 An Undergraduate Application for Admission is required of all freshmen, transfer and post-baccalaureate applicants.
 If you are thinking about transferring to Western and wondering what courses will apply toward a major in journalism, contact the journalism department manager for an appointment with an adviser.
-For advice about General University Requirements (GURs), contact the Academic Advising Center.
+For advice about General University Requirements (GURs), contact the Academic Advising Center and Student Outreach Services.

 Once you have been admitted to Western, we recommend that you attend a journalism advising session and formally declare a journalism pre-major as soon as possible to establish a plan of study, gain access to lower-division classes during Phase I of registration, and receive important information from the department (see Criteria for declaring a pre-major, below).